Edna Mahan Correctional Facility for Women: History

 The prison came under national attention when, on November 2, 1979, Assata Shakur, a member of the Black Liberation Army, escaped from the facility aided by three of her fellow members.
 She had been serving a life sentence for the murder of New Jersey State Trooper Werner Foerster during a traffic stop along the New Jersey Turnpike.
 During the escape, a prison van was stolen and two officers were taken hostage, but were released unharmed in the parking lot of the adjacent Hunterdon State School for the Retarded, where getaway cars were parked.
 Charged with assisting in her escape were Mutulu Shakur (no relation) and Silvia Baraldini.
 In part for his role in the event, Mutulu was named as the 380th addition to the FBI's list of Most Wanted Fugitives on July 23, 1982; he was captured in 1986.

 In 2013, Assata Shakur was placed on the FBI's list of Most Wanted Terrorists.
-She is believed to be living in Cuba under political asylum.
+She died in 2025 while living in Cuba under political asylum.